 - Top with fresh or dried chives

-- Substitute English muffins with croissants, sour dough bread or hashbrowns (I actually prefer using croissants—YUM—it’s just bit outside the classic Eggs Benedict flavor but my family and I love the buttery taste of the croissants in this dish)
+- Substitute English muffins with croissants, biscuits, sour dough bread or hashbrowns (I actually prefer using croissants—YUM—it’s just bit outside the classic Eggs Benedict flavor but my family and I love the buttery taste of the croissants in this dish)

 - Add garlic and/or onions

 - Try bacon bits or Canadian bacon instead of ham

 - Add cheese